KimKaiv/starter-hugo-research-group/content/challenge/Circularity-problem/index.md

  1. the pathway of the policy variable (CO2 concentration), and
  2. the relationship between the policy variable and the outcome variable (global temperature).

-In monetary policy, the relationship between interest rates (the policy variable) and inflation and the output gap (the targets of policy) is known as the 'Taylor rule'.
+In monetary policy, the recommended-policy relationship between interest rates (the policy variable) and inflation and the output gap (the targets of policy) is known as the '[Taylor rule](https://www.atlantafed.org/cqer/research/taylor-rule)'.

 There is no 'Taylor rule' for emissions policy over time.
 - not for one country, and certaintly not across all top emitters